Meatloaf Cooking Time: How Long for a 3 lb Loaf?

 Basting is like giving your meatloaf a little hug of flavor and moisture while it bakes.
 I typically use a mixture of broth and water, but you can also use wine or even fruit juice.
 Just drizzle it over the meatloaf every 20 minutes or so for added juiciness and a deeper flavor.

-(Part 6) Common Meatloaf Mistakes: Learning From Experience
+(Part 6) Common meatloaf mistakes: Learning From Experience

 Let's face it, we've all made our share of kitchen blunders.
 But with meatloaf, there are some common mistakes to avoid, learned through trial and error (and a few burnt loaves).